mic-/neo-myth-menu/trunk/N64/NeoN64Menu/readme.txt

 Below that is a list of (up to) ten titles.
 This is the game list.
 It can handle 1024 games - scroll using the dpad to see all the games.
 Only ten are shown at any one time.
-The currently selected game is shown in light gray, while all the rest are shown in green.
+The currently selected game is shown in white, while all the rest are shown in green.

 Below the game list is the game info display.
 This shows the name in the header, the country code, the manufacturer's ID, and the cart ID.
 If you